ianstormtaylor/slate/docs/reference/plugins/plugin.md

 }
 ```

 All of the event handler properties are passed the same React `event` object you are used to from React's event handlers.
-They are also passed a `data` object with Slate-specific information relating to the event, the current `state` of the editor, and the `editor` instance itself.
+They are also passed a `data` object with Slate-specific information relating to the event, the current `change` of the editor, and the `editor` instance itself.

-Each event handler can choose to return a new `state` object, in which case the editor's state will be updated.
+Each event handler can choose to return a new `change` object, in which case the editor's state will be updated.
 If nothing is returned, the editor will simply continue resolving the plugin stack.

 ### `onBeforeInput`
-`Function onBeforeInput(event: Event, data: Object, state: State, editor: Editor) => State || Void`
+`Function onBeforeInput(event: Event, data: Object, change: Change, editor: Editor) => Change || Void`

 This handler is called right before a string of text is inserted into the `contenteditable` element.

 Make sure to `event.preventDefault()` if you do not want the default insertion behavior to occur!
 If no other plugin handles this event, it will be handled by the [Core plugin](./core.md).

 ### `onBlur`
-`Function onBlur(event: Event, data: Object, state: State, editor: Editor) => State || Void`
+`Function onBlur(event: Event, data: Object, change: Change, editor: Editor) => Change || Void`

 This handler is called when the editor's `contenteditable` element is blurred.
 If no other plugin handles this event, it will be handled by the [Core plugin](./core.md).

 ### `onFocus`
-`Function onFocus(event: Event, data: Object, state: State, editor: Editor) => State || Void`
+`Function onFocus(event: Event, data: Object, change: Change, editor: Editor) => Change || Void`

 This handler is called when the editor's `contenteditable` element is focused.
 If no other plugin handles this event, it will be handled by the [Core plugin](./core.md).

 ### `onCopy`
-`Function onCopy(event: Event, data: Object, state: State, editor: Editor) => State || Void`
+`Function onCopy(event: Event, data: Object, change: Change, editor: Editor) => Change || Void`

-This handler is called when the editor's `contenteditable` element is blurred.
+This handler is called when there is a copy event in the editor's `contenteditable` element.

 The `data` object contains a `type` string and associated data for that type.
 Right now the only type supported is `"fragment"`: